 Take the whiskey that was made at the Dill Tavern in Dillstown (now Dillsburg), PA in the early 1800s for example.
 Most of their whiskey was to be sold in the Baltimore market, and we can deduce from their old ledgers listing the amounts of grain they purchased for the distillery that their whiskey mashbill was rye, corn, and barley, so they made a Maryland style rye.
 This makes sense since it was to be sold in Baltimore and it also makes sense because Leonard Eichelberger, the proprietor and distiller, was from Frederick, Maryland.
-It was barreled and shipped to Baltimore by wagon and since the trip took ten days, and that’s how long the whiskey spent in the barrel.
+It was barreled and hauled to Baltimore by wagon and since the trip took ten days, that’s about how long the whiskey spent in the barrel.
 The barrels were then offloaded, and the wagons reloaded with barrels of oysters in brine-water and other goods to be used or sold back in Dillstown.
 Ten days with maybe a few more on the front and back end is not a long time in a large, used barrel, and would be considered essentially unaged by today’s standards.

 Then as demand increased and the whiskey production moved further west into the Monongahela region of western Pennsylvania, there was a greater delay in the transport of the whiskey from the farms on the other side of the Alleghany mountains to Baltimore and Philadelphia in the east.
 The weather there was not as congenial as it was on the eastern side of the mountains, and the harvest would be a rush to bring in the crops before the frost.
 Then, when time would finally permit after the harvest, the farmer would begin to distill.
 Once his spirits were completed, the first snows would have already settled in the mountains, making a trip over them with a wagon heavy with barrels of whiskey treacherous.
 At the spring thaw, the trails would turn to mud for weeks, and the farmer might not be able to navigate the mountain passes until well into spring.
 The whiskey would spend a much longer time in the barrel than the ten days it took to get rye from the Dills Tavern to market.